 Also, if you plan to sell your home shortly after refinancing, don’t sweat it.

 “You can choose to sell whenever you want to,” notes Jacobson.
 “But there may be an early termination fee or pre-payment penalty for some loans.
-Ask your lending expert about products that are better for the short-term.
+Ask your mortgage lender about products that are better for the short-term.
 These can have a slightly higher interest rate but no closing costs.”

 Make an informed choice

-The good news is that lenders cannot discriminate against you based on your age.
+The good news is that mortgage lenders cannot discriminate against you based on your age.

 “But they can underwrite based on income and ability to pay back the loan,” says Whitman.
 “Let’s say you have a lower income today.
 Then the amount of loan you may qualify for could be smaller and on less favorable terms.”